-These associates are on a term contract with a third-party service provider purely from a payroll processing perspective.
-However, the training, monitoring / supervision and reporting is to an employee on the rolls of Acuite.
-These associates are bound by all the policies and guidelines of Acuite.
-Apart from processing payroll the third-party service provider has no role in the day to day management of these associates.
+Acuite hires associates who are on a contract with a third-party service provider purely from a payroll processing perspective.

+- a) The training, monitoring / supervision and reporting of these associates is to a supervisor / employee on the rolls of Acuite. - b) These associates work using the infrastructure, network (including Virtual Private Network) and IT assets owned by and software licensed to and in full control of Acuite.
+The same restrictions that apply to a full-time on-roll employee using the IT assets of Acuite apply to these associates. - c) These associates are bound by all the policies and guidelines of Acuite.
+Apart from processing payroll the third-party service provider has no role in the day-to-day management of these associates.